 Studies with mice have shown that stress increases the amount of bad bacteria in the gut, throwing the ecosystem out of balance.
 Mice are considered to be sufficiently similar to humans for these studies to give us strong clues of what’s going on in own bodies.

 There have also been human studies.
 So far these have focused on short, acute stress rather than the chronic stress that most of us have (thank you modern life!)

 So for example, we know that after a stroke our microbiome changes for the worse.
 It becomes less diverse with unfriendly species gaining ground.

 It’s also known that people who suffer from Post Traumatic Stress Disorder (PTSD) have lower levels of three particular bacteria.
 However it’s not yet clear if lower levels of those bacteria make us more susceptible to PTSD or follow from having PTSD.

-Anything like stress that upsets our gut bugs leads sooner or later to our digestion malfunctioning.
+Anything that upsets our gut bugs, such as stress in this case, leads sooner or later, to our digestion malfunctioning.
 This leads to absorbing less nutrients from the food we eat.
 These nutrients are the vital building blocks that enable our body to function and heal.